-Senate Bill 323, passed during the 2011 Legislative Session, replaces the former $250 reinstatement fee for an insurance lapse with a tiered system of fees and fines.
+Nevada has a tiered system of fees and fines.
 Below is a matrix of the new penalties.
 They are based on the length of the lapse of coverage and the number of previous lapses.
-This went into effect July 1, 2011.
+See the table below.

 |Length of Lapse:||1-30 Days||31-90 Days||91-180 Days||181 Days or More|

 |Driver License Suspension||Min.
 30 days||Min.
 30 days||Min.
 30 days||Min.
 30 days|

 If the owner of the vehicle declares it dormant due to mechanical or seasonal circumstances during the period in question, the owner must sign a Dormant Vehicle Affidavit (NVL-003) and present documentation to verify the status.
 The reinstatement requirements will then include current proof of insurance, a $50 reinstatement fee, and the payment of any applicable fines (see the table above).

 If the owner of the vehicle experienced extenuating circumstances beyond their control, the owner may complete an affidavit and present original receipts and/or documentation to verify circumstance and time frames.
 Financial hardship does not qualify.
 Examples of extenuating circumstances are hospitalization, illness or a death in the family.
 You must apply at a DMV office or a County Assessor that offers vehicle registration services.